yanster/sniffer/README.md

 	make WEXT=1

-To experimentally build using libpcap (note that libpcap on Linux is not necessary and not recommended) use (Broken right now!):
+To experimentally build using libpcap (note that libpcap on Linux is not necessary and not recommended) use:

 	make PCAP=1